-The Cache-Control plugin for WordPress does what the name suggest: gives you greater control over the HTTP Cache-Control header in WordPress.
+The Cache-Control plugin for WordPress does what the name suggests: gives you greater control over the HTTP Cache-Control header in WordPress.
 The Cache-Control header is used to instruct client and intermediary caches whether they can cache a resource and for how long.
 By default, WordPress won’t present any caching preferences except for in a few circumstances such as a 404 Not Found responses where they’re explicitly declared as uncachable.

 With the Cache-Control plugin, you can specify how long client and intermediary caches should store different types of pages generated by WordPress.
 For example, pages can normally be cached longer than the front page and search result pages.
 Likewise, dated archives for time periods other than the current date can normally be cached for a long time as these aren’t likely to change often.

 You can even specify different times for clients (max_age) and intermediary (s_maxage) caches separately.
-As an advanced feature, you can set a pagination factor – allowing for things like caching page 66 of the your most popular category to be stored 66 times longer in cache than page 1 and 2.
+As an advanced feature, you can set a pagination factor – allowing for things like caching page 66 of your most popular category to be stored 66 times longer in cache than page 1 and 2.

 Cache-Control generates a standards compliment caching header that takes the needs of the site owner into account.
 Pages generated for logged in users will be indicated as uncachable which should help prevent caching mishaps.